kumbulanit/t-sql/tech company/untitled/module 2/Lesson1_Introducing_T-SQL.md

     BaseSalary,
-    LAG(BaseSalary) OVER (ORDER BY HireDate) AS PreviousEmployeeSalary, LEAD(BaseSalary) OVER (ORDER BY HireDate) AS NextEmployeeSalary, SUM(BaseSalary) OVER (PARTITION BY Department) AS DepartmentTotalSalary, ROW_NUMBER() OVER (PARTITION BY Department ORDER BY BaseSalary DESC) AS RowNum FROM Employees;
+    LAG(BaseSalary) OVER (ORDER BY HireDate) AS PreviousEmployeeSalary, LEAD(BaseSalary) OVER (ORDER BY HireDate) AS NextEmployeeSalary, SUM(BaseSalary) OVER (PARTITION BY DepartmentIDID) AS DepartmentTotalSalary, ROW_NUMBER() OVER (PARTITION BY DepartmentIDID ORDER BY BaseSalary DESC) AS RowNum FROM Employees;
 ```